nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Example of usage:
 `event delEvent all` <br/>

->:information A confirmation message will be prompted.
+> :information_source: A confirmation message will be prompted.
 To clear, type `Y` in terminal.

 Expected Outcome: